yiwan330445/rcc/docs/vocabulary.md

 `rcc` after it gets created.
 It is up to user or using tool to manage and maintain that environment.
 It can get dirty, can have traditional tooling adding dependencies there, and it can deviate from specification.

+Note: unmanaged holotree spaces are not user specific, and managing access to those spaces is left to tooling/users who use these unmanaged spaces.

 ## User